Migrating to the cloud: 2010 vs. 2020

 It is sometime difficult to see if the speed at which new services become available on Azure exceeds the speed of market requirements or the vice versa.
 Compared to 2010, where Azure offered 10+ services, Azure now offers 250+ offerings, covering virtually all enterprise requirements.

 It is now possible to achieve business objectives completely in the cloud with no presence on-premises while satisfying SLA targets, enabling compliance with industry standards, providing strong governance and monitoring capabilities, and quickly leveraging Business Continuity/Disaster Recovery solutions in the shortest possible timeframe.
-The missing capabilities required a decade ago are now possible in Azure cloud, allowing for organization stakeholders to be more confident and comfortable about migrating to the cloud.
+The missing capabilities required a decade ago are now possible in Azure cloud, allowing for organization stakeholders to be more confident and comfortable about the cloud migration.

 With evolving technology and market needs, Azure has successfully kept up with the demand.
 As of today, Microsoft has 58 data centers serving more than 140 countries, ultimately providing the 4 pillars of any good architecture – Scalability, Performance, Accessibility and Security & Governance: